lukeawyatt/docker-tlauncher/README.md

 ###############################################################################################################################
 ```

 This project offers a quick way to spin up the TLauncher Minecraft client within a Docker container.
+There are numerous use cases for this, and if you've landed on this project, chances are you already have good reason.
+This project uses the **OFFICIAL** TLauncher jar and not a self-hosted alternative.
+I'll do my best to keep this reference up to date, but drop an issue down if you're finding it broken.

 This repository is derived from [dm9pZCAq's](https://github.com/dm9pZCAq/docker-tlauncher) repository.